 In the Tata Tigor EV, the brand that’s a household name in India, has offered its first-ever sedan in a country that has shown a proclivity toward driving one.

 Also Read: Choosing between Hybrid vs Electric Car

-And that’s not all; the brand arrives with two alternatives for charging the four-wheeler, the first being a regular charger that perhaps takes up 12 hours to get the machine fully charged, and the other, a fast-charger, that juices up the car battery within or around two hours.
+And that’s not all; the brand arrives with two alternatives for charging the four-wheeler, the first being a regular charger that perhaps takes up to 12 hours to get the machine fully charged, and the other, a fast-charger that juices up the car battery within or around two hours.